rocheseb/ginput/README.md

 arg2: full path to directory containing the daily GEOS5-FP-IT files

+if the command line include 'mute' the program will not print outputs to the terminal, except error messages

 ### Input files ###

 two folders are expected in the geos_path directory: